 We know that choosing an accounting software can be confusing, and that’s why we wrote this QuickBooks online review.
 We’ll cover the various QuickBooks products, how to choose the right one for your small business, and pros and cons of using QuickBooks.
-Let’s get started to see if QuickBooks is right for your small business.
+Let’s get started with this QuickBooks for small business review to see if QuickBooks is right for you.

 QuickBooks Products Overview

 QuickBooks falls under the Intuit umbrella and offers an array of bookkeeping and accounting services to its customers.
 There are three main versions of QuickBooks for small business, and each is made for a specific purpose. .
 Each provides a mobile app on iOS or Android that allows you to access QuickBooks on the go.

 QuickBooks Self-Employed offers many features that freelancers or independent contractors will find simplifies running a business.
 There are three available options.

 - QuickBooks Self-Employed: Offers tools for basic bookkeeping.